-Tabulated below are the Mineral Resources for each ABx Project with footnote references to the initial ASX disclosure for these Resources that have full details of resource estimation methodology and attributions.
+Tabulated below are the Mineral Resources for each ABx Project.
+The initial ASX disclosure for these Resources is given in the footnotes to the table.
+Refer to these announcements for full details of resource estimation methodology and attributions.

-Table 1: ABx JORC Compliant Resource Estimates
+Table 2: ABx JORC Compliant Resource Estimates